gauxs/sysd/hld/network/README.md

-## Ports
+# Ports
 There are 65,536 ports.
-The ports from 0 to 1023 are considered “system ports” and are generally where you will find common services like DNS, SMTP and HTTP.
-Higher number ports are considered “dynamic” and will be assigned on an as needed basis (or are assigned by the program needing network services).
+The ports from 0 to 1023 are considered **system ports** and are generally where you will find common services like DNS, SMTP and HTTP.
+Higher number ports are considered **dynamic** and will be assigned on an as needed basis (or are assigned by the program needing network services).

 ## Difference between socket and ports?
 Both Socket and Port are the terms used in Transport Layer.